 The 2010A Bonds were issued as "Recovery Zone Economic Development Bonds" for purposes of the Revenue Recovery Act, Section 6431 of the Code.
 Pursuant to the Revenue Recovery Act and the Code, the Authority receives cash subsidy payments from the United States Department of the Treasury equal to 45% of the interest payable on the 2010A Bonds on or about each interest payment date.
-The rebate of approximately \$651,000 and \$668,000 for 2019 and 2018, respectively, has been applied against interest expense.
-The cash payment does not constitute a full faith and credit guarantee of the United States government, but is required to be paid by the United States Treasury under the Revenue Recovery Act.
+The rebate of approximately \$604,000 and \$634,000 for 2021 and 2020, respectively.
+The cash payment does not constitute a full faith and credit guarantee of the United States government but is required to be paid by the United States Treasury under the Revenue Recovery Act.
 Pursuant to the provisions of IRS Notice 2009-50, 2009-26 I.R.B.
 1118, the State of Georgia was allocated \$355,785,000 of the national Recovery Zone Economic Development Bond volume cap.
 The Authority received an allocation from the State of Georgia for the 2010A Bonds and has designated the 2010A Bonds as Recovery Zone Economic Development Bonds in order to receive Revenue Recovery Zone Bonds Federal Direct Payments.
-The Revenue Recovery Zone Bonds Federal Direct Payments.
+The Revenue Recovery Zone Bonds Federal Direct Payments are not pledged as security for the 2010A Bonds.